 We love small airports.
 They’re friendlier, quicker and involve a lot less queueing.
 So we were delighted to hear that Southampton Airport has just turned into one of the UK’s regional skier magnets.
-This winter, both powdair and easyJet are launching flights to the Alps from there, bringing the total number of snow-friendly airlines or operators serving the airport to eight.
+This winter, easyJet is launching flights to the Alps from there, bringing the total number of snow-friendly airlines or operators serving the airport to seven.
 That’s great news for anyone living almost anywhere south of the Thames.

 Angus McIntyre is even happier than we are.
 He’s Head of Commercial at the airport, and is himself a passionate skier.
 Angus started skiing in his late 20s, has two children and his favourite ski area is the Zillertal in Austria.